NovoForo/frontend/README.md

-# Material UI - CRA example with Tailwind CSS in TypeScript
+# Material UI - Vite.js example

 ## How to use